Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 WintBlack Sand Beaches at Vik, Icelander at

-The next stop on our tour was Vik and the popular black sand beach in Iceland.
+Up next was the town of Vik and the most popular black sand beach in Iceland.
 As one of the top South Iceland attractions, we were allotted ample time to explore the village and coast.

-Vik, which is about 110 miles from Reykjavik and has a population of around 300 residents, is the southernmost village in Iceland.
-Interestingly, however, it is the only coastal village without a fishing port.
-Instead, it is known for its black sand beaches and basalt rock sea stacks that sit just offshore.
+Vik, which is about 110 miles from Reykjavik and has a population of around 300, is the southernmost settlement in Iceland.
+Interestingly, it is the only coastal village without a fishing port.

 Things To Do in Vik, Iceland